Campus Safety & Security

 At MSP, the Director of Information Technology & Campus Security prepares this report to comply with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
 The full report is located on the school web site at msp.edu/crime under Consumer Information from the home page.

-Statistics on campus crimes, arrests, and referrals for disciplinary action include those reported to the Director of Information Technology & Campus Security, Vice President, designated campus security authorities, and local law enforcement agencies, if provided.
+Statistics on campus crimes, arrests, and referrals for disciplinary action include those reported to the Director of Information Technology & Campus Security, Vice President of Services & Operations, designated campus security authorities, and local law enforcement agencies, if provided.

 MSP will disclose, simultaneously and in writing to both the accused and accuser, the results of any disciplinary hearing conducted by the school against the student who is the alleged perpetrator of a crime of violence or sexual violence to include procedures for appeal of the result of an institutional disciplinary hearing.